Enthiran: Release

 Enthiran was released on 1 October 2010.
 The film was dubbed and released in Hindi as Robot and in Telugu as Robo and later in Kannada as Bombat Robo.
 The film was released in 2,250 theatres worldwide, including 500 theatres in Tamil Nadu, 350 theatres in Andhra Pradesh, 128 theatres in Kerala, 23 theatres in Karnataka, and 750 theatres in North India.
 With an estimated budget of ₹1.32—1.62 billion, (Note: The Economic Times claims the film's budget to be ₹132 crore, whereas Anirban Bhattacharya of CNN Travel and T. S. Sreenivasan Raghavan of Bangalore Mirror state that it is ₹162 crore.)
 Enthiran was India's most expensive film up to that point, surpassing the Hindi film Blue (2009), which was filmed on a budget of ₹750 million.
 (Note: The average exchange rate in 2009 was 46.29 Indian rupees (₹) per 1 US dollar (US$).)

 Enthiran became the first Tamil film to be released at the Colosseum kino, a Norwegian theatre complex in Oslo, and it was screened at the 21st Bath Film Festival, held in the United Kingdom in 2011.
 Additionally, a version of the film, edited to a running length of two hours, was released in Japan in May 2012, and later screened at the 24th Tokyo International Film Festival, where it won a special award under the section "Winds of Asia–Middle East".
-By public demand, the original, unedited version was later released in that country.
+The original version later had a theatrical release in that country.